postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/validating-requests-against-schema.md

 ## Next steps

 Your issue summary includes the details to address any problems validating against your schema.
-You can edit the relecant components of your request and validate again to see if the issues have been resolved.
+You can edit the relevant components of your request and validate again to see if the issues have been resolved.

-In addition to validating against a schema, if you're still having issues with your requests you can [troubleshoot your API requests](/docs/postman/sending-api-requests/troubleshooting-api-requests/) and if you are not you can start [monitoring your API requests](/docs/postman/monitors/intro-monitors/) to see how they perform.
+In addition to validating against a schema, if you're still having problems with your requests, you can [troubleshoot them](/docs/postman/sending-api-requests/troubleshooting-api-requests/)—otherwise you can start [monitoring your API requests](/docs/postman/monitors/intro-monitors/) to see how they perform.